If you’re in a hurry and just want to find out what the best drone under $200 is, then I’d recommend the Holy Stone HS270 as the best one!

 For a feature-packed unit, it’s remarkably lightweight at just 7.8 ounces.
 Furthermore, the drone arrives complete with a bespoke backpack, allowing you to safely transport the machine until you’re ready to take off.

 It comes with two lithium batteries, providing over 36 minutes of flying time—18 minutes per cell.

 You can record your experiences with the 1080p HD camera, and switch on the follow-me function to allow for hands-free video creation.
 Alternatively, with a 984-foot control range, you have more than enough range to explore where you are at.

 - RTH, follow me and custom path features.

 - Includes backpack and cases for both batteries.

 - Weighing less than 250 grams, there’s no requirement for FAA registration.

-- Up to 36 minutes of flight time.
+- Up to 18 minutes of flying time on a single battery.